The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 ⦿ [XIVAnalysis](https://xivanalysis.com/) is good for checking general mistakes and an improved timeline of a fight.

-⦿ [Gear Planner](http://bit.ly/Gear-Planner) simulates predicted DPS based off gear.
+⦿ [Gear Planner](http://bit.ly/Gear-Planner) simulates predicted DPS based on gear.
 Great for creating a set.

 ## Core Concepts